FrancisCrickInstitute/dm3d-pages/tutorial.md

 - image weight: -0.1
 - beta: 0.1

-Then hold control and click "deform".
-After meshes have slowed down, click "stop!" and "connection remesh" and start deforming again.
+To deform the meshes, hold down the control key and click "deform".
+Once the meshes have settled to a good shape, click "stop!" and "connection remesh".
+Finally, click "deform" again to refine the segmentation.

-Since this is iterative, I script it.
-Then go through and find problems.
+Since this process is iterative, it is helpful to write a script which can be executed in the javascript console:

     for( i = 0; i<6; i++){
         controls.toFrame(i);